CharlesBCookman/Mr.-Rodgers-Number-Robot/README.md

 ## Description

-_{On the webpage it asks for in input for the number robot then outputs every number from 0 until that number and replaces any number 3 with wont you be my neighbor, 2 with Boop! and 1 with Beep! with respective priority.
-If negative numbers are input it turns them possitive and does the same thing listed above.}_
+_On the webpage it asks for in input for the number robot then outputs every number from 0 until that number and replaces any number 3 with wont you be my neighbor, 2 with Boop! and 1 with Beep! with respective priority.
+If negative numbers are input it turns them possitive and does the same thing listed above._

 ## Setup/Installation Requirement